 \subsection{General mixture model}

-We use mixture models in a purpose of clustering and not for density estimation.
-Clustering aims to estimate the subpopulation memberships given the observed variables (\emph{i.e.,} the realization of $\bZ_i$ given $(\bXot_i,\bR_i^\top)^\top$) without assumption on the missingness process (\emph{i.e.,} no assumption on the conditional distribution of $\bR_i\mid \bX_i,\bZ_i$).
+We use mixture models for the purpose of clustering and not for density estimation.
+Clustering aims to estimate the subpopulation memberships given the observed variables (\emph{i.e.,} the realization of $\bZ_i$ given $(\bXot_i,\bR_i^\top)^\top$) without any assumption on the missingness mechanism (\emph{i.e.,} no assumption on the conditional distribution of $\bR_i\mid \bX_i,\bZ_i$).
 The probability distribution function (pdf) of $(\bX_i^\top,\bR_i^\top)^\top$ for subpopulation $k$ (\emph{i.e.,} $Z_{ik}=1$) is denoted by $g_k(\cdot)$.
 Thus, the pdf $(\bX_i^\top,\bR_i^\top)^\top$ is defined by the pdf of a $K$-component mixture